 In August, 2007, 102 received a Notice of Reassessment for a tax liability of approximately \$498 (including accumulated interest) relating to the sale of property by 102 prior to the amalgamation with Electrovaya Corp.
 A final collection notice was received in December, 2007 and a lien was placed by the Ministry of Revenue on Electrovaya Corp's assets in January 2008 as security for the outstanding amount.
 Pursuant to the terms of the share purchase agreement, the former shareholders of 102 were required to indemnify Electrovaya in respect of the full amount, including legal and administrative expenses of any resulting tax liability.
-A settlement agreement was reached between the former shareholders of 102 and the Company and the Board also approved a one-time payment of \$100 by the Company to the Ministry of Finance to finalize the matter.
+A settlement agreement has been reached between the former shareholders of 102 and the Company and the Board has also approved a one-time payment of \$100 by the Company to the Ministry of Finance to finalize the matter.

 Pursuant to the settlement agreement, the tax liability will be repaid to the former shareholders on a prorata basis in the future if the Company earns taxable income.

-- b) During the quarter ended December 31, 2008, the Company paid \$45 (2007- \$52) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
-During the quarter ended December 31, 2008, the Company paid \$78 (2007 \$59) to the Chief Executive Officer, who is also a controlling shareholder of the Company.
-Since the payments to the CEO are fixed and made in Canadian dollars while the Company reports in US dollars, the difference is attributable to the change in exchange rates. - c) During the year ended September 30, 2006, the Company was served with a Statement of Claim for \$1,100 by an executive officer related to an automobile accident involving one of the Company-owned automobiles.
+- b) During the year ended September 30, 2008, the Company paid \$219 (2007- \$200) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
+During the year ended September 30, 2008, the Company paid \$247 (2007 \$260) to the Chief Executive Officer, who is also a controlling shareholder of the Company.
+Since the payments to the CEO are fixed and made in Canadian dollars while the Company reports in US dollars, the difference is attributable to the change in exchange rates. - c) Pursuant to a termination of employment agreement between the Company and the cofounder and former Chief Technology Officer of the Company, the Company is obligated to pay 130 biweekly installments totaling \$448 beginning September 2006.
+In the event of a change in control, insolvency or wind-up of the Company, all amounts become due and payable immediately.
+The Company has accounted for the present value of the expected future payments of \$394 as a charge to income during the year ended September 30, 2006.
+Pursuant to the settlement agreement reached between the former shareholder of 102, this amount now has been postponed as part of the repayment of the tax liability (note 6(a)).

+Notes to Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
+Years ended September 30, 2008 and 2007 d) During the year ended September 30, 2006, the Company was served with a Statement of Claim for \$1,100 by an executive officer related to an automobile accident involving one of the Company-owned automobiles.
 The Company is fully insured for the amount of the claim.